 Take this survey again soon to measure your growth.
 Originator of multiple intelligences, Harvard’s Howard Gardner, defines intelligence as … “the ability to solve real-life problems, to generate new problems, and to create something meaningful or offer a service that is valued within a person’s culture or community.”

-Typical strengths for persons gifted in each intelligence below, are adapted from my 2005 book, Student Assessment that Works: A Practical Approach.
+Typical strengths for persons gifted in each intelligence below, are adapted from my 2005 book, MITA Strategies in the Classroom and Beyond.

 Verbal-Linguistic: tell stories, write essays, participate in interviews, converse easily with peers.